Mathematical methods for materials science

 Summary

-The aim of the course is to review mathematical concepts learned during the bachelor cycle and apply them to concrete problems commonly found in engineering and Materials Science in particular.
+The aim of the course is to review mathematical concepts learned during the bachelor cycle and apply them to concrete problems commonly found in Engineering, and Materials Science in particular.

 Content

-In this course, we will briefly review the origins of important mathematical concepts, the main results and theorems, and train on how to apply them in a concrete way in relevant core problems found in materials science.
-This class is hence also a good review of some aspects of materials science core concepts such as diffusion, wave propagation, materials structure, mechanical properties, statistical and quantum mechanics, with an emphasis on setting up a problem mathematically and solving it.
+This class is hence also a good review of some aspects of materials science core concepts such as diffusion, wave propagation, materials structure and crystallography, mechanical properties, statistical and quantum mechanics, with an emphasis on setting up a problem mathematically and solving it.

 Note that this course is not a mathematics class focused on theory and demonstrating theorems, but rather on mathematical methods to express and solve engineering problems.
 It is particularly suited for students who feel they need to learn better how to apply mathematical concepts to practical problems.
 It can also be interesting to revisit and bring practical mathematical skills up to speed for an engineering education at the Master and PhD level.
+Finally, it wil refresh important tools to visualize and treat mathematcial problems computationnally.

 The concepts that we will revisit include: